MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 - If you want to run MagicMirror² (in server only mode) in a kubernetes cluster then take a look at this [MagicMirror Helm Chart](https://gitlab.com/khassel/magicmirror-helm).

 ### MagicMirrorOS
-- This is a full OS based on raspian.
-So instead of downloading raspian and putting this on your sd card, you can use [MagicMirrorOS](https://github.com/guysoft/MagicMirrorOS) instead.
+- This is a full OS based on Raspbian.
+So instead of downloading Raspbian and putting this on your sd card, you can use [MagicMirrorOS](https://github.com/guysoft/MagicMirrorOS) instead.
 It runs out of the box with a default setup of MagicMirror, under the hood it uses an [alternative docker setup](https://gitlab.com/khassel/magicmirror) (which allows direct output on the raspberry screen).

 ## Usage